-Cristi Catt is a classically trained singer who specializes in mixing contemporary, world, and early vocal music.
-She has performed throughout the U.S. Europe and South America, and is a founding member of the internationally renowned vocal ensemble Tapestry: winners of the Echo Klassik and Chamber Music American’s Recording of the Year.
-Her interest in the meeting points between medieval and world traditions has led to research grants to Portugal and southern France, and performances with French folk band, Le Bon Vent, Balmus and HourGlass, Early music performances include Ensemble PAN, Revels, La Donne Musicale, and Boston Camerata.
+Cristi Catt is a soloist and chamber musician who specializes in mixing contemporary, world, folk and medieval music.
+She has performed throughout the U.S. Europe and South America, and is a founding member of the internationally renowned vocal ensemble Tapestry, winners of the Echo Klassik and Chamber Music American’s Recording of the Year.
+Her interest in the meeting points between medieval and world traditions has led to research grants to Portugal and southern France, and performances with French folk band, Le Bon Vent, Balmus and HourGlass, Early music performances include Ensemble PAN, Revels, La Donne Musicale and Boston Camerata.
 A frequent performer of modern music, she performed Steve Reich’s Tehillim with the Colorado Symphony and Cabrillo Festival Orchestra conducted by Marin Alsop, as well as at Jordan Hall conducted by Steven Drury.

-As a teacher, Catt takes a kinesthetic approach, combining bel canto singing with imagery and physical work based on yoga to open the voice, ground the breath, and improve body alignment.
-Student backgrounds include high school and college students, music teachers, actors, and amateur, pre-professional and professional singers interested in a wide array of styles including early music, world, folk, musical comedy, contemporary, and art song.
-She enjoys working with singers to find their unique musical path and to find repertoire that truly suits their voice, their personality, and their passion.
-Catt also coaches chamber and A cappella ensembles.
+As a teacher, Catt takes a kinesthetic approach, combining singing with imagery and physical work based on yoga to open the voice, ground the breath, and improve body alignment.
+Her students sing in a wide array of styles including students original music, early music, world, folk, musical comedy, jazz, contemporary, and art song.
+Many of her students are singer songwriters.
+She enjoys working with singers to find their unique musical path and to find repertoire that truly suits their voice, their personality and their passion.
+Cristi also coaches chamber and A cappella ensembles.
 Prior to NEC, she taught at the Longy School of Music of Bard College.
-She has presented lectures, workshops, and master classes at Harvard University, SUNY Stonybrook, Williams College, and numerous other colleges throughout the United States.
+She has presented lectures, workshops and master classes at Harvard University, Stonybrook, Williams College, and numerous other colleges throughout the United States.

 She has a passion for the theatre and most recently served as music director for Collegebound: The Musical of Life and Debt at Studio BE in Chicago.
 She has served as music director for productions of Shakespearian comedies in Boston and New York, and has directed productions of Hildegard Von Bingen’s medieval drama Ordo Virtutem.
 She is the director of Viriditas, the Night Song women’s schola that performs regularly at First Church Congregational in Cambridge.